Title

 The Employees' Compensation Commission mandates compulsory coverage for all employers and employees under the GSIS and SSS, ensuring benefits for work-related injuries, disabilities, and deaths, while outlining registration requirements, contribution rates, and penalties for non-compliance.

-An employer is any natural or juridical person, domestic or foreign, carrying on any trade, business, industry or activity in the Philippines using the services of another person under their orders regarding employment.
+Any person (natural or juridical), domestic or foreign, carrying on a trade/business/industry/undertaking/activity in the Philippines who uses services of another person under his orders as regards employment.

-Liability of the state insurance fund is exclusive in lieu of other liabilities of the employer for employee injury, sickness, disability, or death.
+Unless otherwise provided, the liability of the state insurance fund is exclusive and in place of all other liabilities of the employer to the employee/dependents or anyone entitled to damages.

-Claims must be filed within three years from the time the cause of action accrued, otherwise the right to benefits is barred.
+A claim must be filed within three (3) years from the time the cause of action accrued.

 Analyze Cases Smarter, Faster